lutchenca/lutchenca/README.md

 - 🎓  I have a bachelor degree in Marketing and Advertising 👩‍🎓  but currently I'm trying to get into a master's degree in computer science 👩‍💻.

-- 🌱  I'm on track for learning more about Front End and Web Design, with JavaScript, CSS and HTML.
+- 🌱  I'm on track for learning more about Front End and Web Design, with JavaScript, CSS, HTML and React and back end with NodeJS.

 - 💬  My best quality is communication, so feel free to talk and discuss.